tracyjohnson213/tracker/README.md

 * As an admin, I want to reset a user's password

-* (Add Scholarship) Date applied should be limited to after deadline.
+* As a system, I want to limit Date applied to after deadline.

-* (Add Scholarship) Date awarded should be limited to after winner announced.
+* As a system, I want to limit Date awarded to after winner announced.

-* (Admin - Add user) System should assign default password to user and notify them by email.
+* As an admin, I want to assign default password to user and notify them by email.

 ## Technologies Used